followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataContext/3 Methods/invoke(operationName_params_httpMethod).md

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
 A Promise that is resolved after the operation has completed.
-It is a [jQuery.Promise](http://api.jquery.com/Types/#Promise) if the [useJQuery](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#useJQuery) flag is enabled and a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) otherwise.
+It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
 <!--/returnDescription-->

 <!--fullDescription-->